Rural Health Clinic Programs

 ORH provides guidance on becoming a certified Rural Health Clinic (RHC), assistance on compliance and operations and Practice Assessments that include: market share, supply & demand, productivity, coding, staffing levels, staff satisfaction, and clinic benchmarks.
 ORH also supports RHCs by providing regular updates on the changing regulations at the federal and state levels.
 ORH offers the bi-monthly RHC newsletter, which provides clinics with the latest information on topics from Medicare and Medicaid, billing and coding to education opportunities.
 Register for the newsletter here.

-Honoring the commitment to health care quality in our rural communities.
+Honoring the commitment to health in rural communities.

-Please visit Oregon Rural Quality Excellence Award to learn more.
+Please visit Oregon Rural Health Excellence Award to learn more.

 Technical Assistance and Resources